 Businesses use the site to evaluate aircraft performance, potential airline routes, commercial and military charters, alternative refueling stops, and carbon offsets.
 Teachers use the site to teach students about geodesics.
 Frequent fliers map their flying and plan future trips.
 Virtual airlines display route maps and operations.
 Rescue and relief efforts use the site's search capabilities to find airports near disaster areas and to find the closest search and rescue (SAR) base.
 Some poeple simply have fun with the site.

 Today's Featured Map shows an approximation of where maps were requested from over the span of a few weeks earlier this year.
-Latitude and longitude data was derived from geocoding of IP addresses using hostip.info, a relatively coarse (and not always reliable) estimate of locations.
+Latitude and longitude data was derived from geocoding of IP addresses using hostip.info, a relatively coarse (and sometimes imprecise) estimate of locations.
 The map was pre-generated due to the large number of points and limits on URL lengths.

 Karl L. Swartz.